A Comprehensive Guide to Retiring in Greenville, SC

 The Greenville–Spartanburg International Airport is a commercial airport with flights operated by most of the major US airlines.
-The Greenville–Spartanburg International Airport is located in Greer, which is only 15 minutes from downtown Greenville.
-The airport is on the smaller side, with about 50 daily flights to 19 non-stop destinations.
-For a wider selection of direct flights, Greenville residents can fly out of Charlotte, NC, which is only a couple hours away.
+The Greenville–Spartanburg International Airport (GSP) is located in Greer, which is only 15 minutes from downtown Greenville.
+They handle over 2 million passengers annually on approximately 10 different domestic airlines.
+Top destinations from GSP include larger regional hubs like Atlanta, Georgia; Charlotte, North Carolina; Dallas/Fort Worth, Texas and Chicago, Illinois.

 Best Spartanburg Neighborhoods to Retire In

 According to Realtor.com, the median listing home price in Greenville is $279k, while the median sold home price is $292k.
 Median listing home prices are $135 per square foot.

 Minutes from Greenville’s thriving downtown, Verdae continues to grow and evolve with new places to live, work, and play.
 The area’s smart, flexible plan allows for diverse housing, a thriving commercial district and an array of recreational amenities.

 Greenville has spent the last few years reviving the downtown area, and the inspiration has spread throughout other areas such as the Village of West Greenville.
 The Village of West Greenville is an incredible neighborhood full of renovations, booming businesses, shopping, and restaurants.